 Say that you sell pet supplies.
-Your seasonal emails sent to an animal-loving audience might then include gift guides for different kinds of pets, recipes for tasty treats, advice on how to keep a Christmas tree safe from cats whose only obsession seems to be to climb it at 2 AM every night, a photo of your company’s team members’ pets wearing Christmas sweaters, etc.
+Your seasonal emails sent to an animal-loving audience might then include gift guides for different kinds of pets, recipes for tasty treats, advice on how to keep a Christmas tree safe from cats obsessed with climbing it at 2 a.m. every night, a photo of your company’s team members’ pets wearing Christmas sweaters, etc.

 Although you won’t want to use your holiday newsletters strictly as advertising space to promote your business, they’re perfect for highlighting special discounts or seasonal goods and services that your subscribers may want to take advantage of!

 Make a holiday video

 Videos are becoming increasingly preferred over images by consumers around the world.
 A quick glance at social platforms proves this, with TikTok’s popularity skyrocketing and platforms like Instagram beginning to prioritize Reels over images.
 It’s no surprise then that videos can be used as effective marketing tools at any point, but you definitely won’t want to miss out on their power for your next festive campaign!

 For many people, watching videos on YouTube is a great way to discover new brands and products to purchase for themselves or for others.
 In addition, you can also use your videos on social networks, on your website, or even in your emails.

 Of course, before you craft your holiday video, you’ll need to determine what you hope to achieve with it.
 Do you want to educate customers?
 Highlight a product?
 Boost engagement?
 Increase brand awareness?
 You may very well have several goals in mind for your project.